About Integrating Oracle Autonomous Database with Microsoft Entra ID

 These mappings are as follows:

-• An Azure AD user can be mapped directly to an Oracle Database global schema (user).
+- An Azure user can be mapped directly to an Oracle Database global schema (user).

-• An Azure AD user, Azure AD group, or application is assigned to an app role, which is then mapped to either an Oracle Database global schema (user) or a global role.
+- An Azure user, Entra ID group, or application is assigned to an app role, which is then mapped to either an Oracle Database global schema (user) or a global role.

-Use Cases for Connecting to an Oracle Database Using Azure AD
+Use Cases for Connecting to an Oracle Database Using Entra ID

 Oracle Database supports several use cases for connecting to the database.

-• OAuth2 authorization code flow: This is the most common flow for human users.
-The client directs the Azure AD user to Azure AD to get the authorization code.
+- OAuth2 authorization code flow: This is the most common flow for human users.
+The client directs the Azure user to Entra ID to get the authorization code.
 This code is used to get the database access token.
 See the Microsoft Azure article Microsoft identity platform and OAuth 2.0 authorization code flow.

-• Client credentials: This flow is used for applications to connect with the database.
-The application must register with Azure AD app registration and needs a client ID and client password.
-These client credentials must be used to get the database access token from Azure AD when the application connects to the database.
+- Client credentials: This flow is used for applications to connect with the database.
+The application must register with Entra ID app registration and needs a client ID and client password.
+These client credentials must be used to get the database access token from Entra ID when the application connects to the database.
 The application can pass the token through the file system or through the database client API.

-• On-behalf-of (OBO) token: An Azure application requests an OBO token for a logged in user.
-The OBO token will also be an access token for the database with the Azure AD user identity and assigned app roles for the database.
-This enables the Azure AD user to log in to the database as the user and not the application.
-Only an application can request an OBO token for its Azure AD user and pass it to the database client through the API.
+- On-behalf-of (OBO) token: An Azure application requests an OBO token for a logged in user.
+The OBO token will also be an access token for the database with the Azure user identity and assigned app roles for the database.
+This enables the Azure user to log in to the database as the user and not the application.
+Only an application can request an OBO token for its Azure user and pass it to the database client through the API.